 Each network offers a certification process, ongoing mentorship from national experts, access to annually updated curricula and resources, and continuing education opportunities for certified trainers.

 Leading mental health and justice-systems experts facilitate our interactive training courses, emphasizing the skills and knowledge that build trainer confidence with the curricula.
-For a view into our training rooms, watch a brief video from a Mental Health Training for Juvenile Justice Train-the-Trainers course.

 The AMHT helps school resource officers and educators develop the critical skills and capacity for appropriately responding to behavior issues typically observed among adolescents experiencing behavioral health conditions.